Blohm & Voss BV 141: Into flight

 On 25 February 1938, the Ha 141-0 performed its maiden flight; it was quickly determined to possess relatively few problems.
 Soon thereafter, it was accepted as the first of three development prototypes, at which point it was redesignated BV 141 V2.
 The second prototype to fly, BV 141 V1, joined the test programme in September 1938; it was somewhat larger than the earlier aircraft and was the first to be equipped with the highly-panelled crew gondola.
 BV 141 V3 was intended to be more representative of the prospective production aircraft, featuring increased dimensions, a widened undercarriage, and various armaments, including a pair of forward-firing 7.92mm MG 17 machine guns and a pair of aft-facing 7.92mm MG 15 machine guns along with up to four SC50 bombs on bomb racks and automatic camera apparatus.

 Encouraged by the favourable performance of BV 141 V3, the RLM placed an order for a further five preproduction aircraft, the first of which started flying during early 1939.
 During January 1940, this version of the aircraft, designated BV 141A, underwent an official evaluation at E-Stelle Rechlin that concluded favourably.
 However, on 4 April 1940, the RLM decided that the aircraft was underpowered, although it was also noted that it had otherwise exceeded the requirements, leading to production plans being cancelled.

 Even prior to the RLM's cancellation, Blohm & Voss was working on an extensive redesign of the aircraft, designated BV 141B.
 It was powered by the BMW 801 radial engine, but also featured numerous structural changes, a further enlargement, a revised outer wing panel arrangement, and a new asymmetric tailplane.
 An initial order for five BV 141Bs was received, the first of which flew on 9 January 1941.
 This aircraft demonstrated aerodynamic issues, necessitating several modifications, including structural strengthening.
 Progress was relatively slow while teething issues were addressed, which delayed the delivery of BV 141 V13 for the type's official evaluation until 15 May 1943.

 By the time a batch of 12 BV 141Bs were built with the BMW 801 engine, they were too late to make an impression, as the RLM had already decided to put the Fw 189 into production.
 Furthermore, an urgent need for BMW 801 engines to power the Fw 190 fighter aircraft reduced the chance of the BV 141B being produced in quantity.
 At no point was the BV141 ever considered to be an operational type, though the B-02 (V-10) was evaluated in Autumn 1941 by Aufklärungsschule 1 (Reconnaissance school).
-Furthermore, At one point, it was planned to send a handful of aircraft to the Eastern Front, however these plans were cancelled in 1942.
+At one point it was planned to send a handful of aircraft to the Eastern Front, however these plans were cancelled in 1942.

 Vogt came up with several other asymmetric designs, including the piston-jet P.194.01, but none of those were actually built.
 Several wrecked BV 141s were found by advancing Allied forces.
 One aircraft was captured by British forces and sent to England for examination.
 No examples survive today.